dwddgsz/user-manager/Readme.md

 c) validation:

-- last name can only contain letters, cannot contain whitespace characters and cannot be empty
+- last name can only contain letters, cannot contain whitespace characters

 - min age cannot be higher then max age